Use of a marine radio telephone

 Do you want to use a marine radio telephone or other maritime transmission devices in the Netherlands?
 Then you must first register its use and in some cases you may need a licence.

-A stationary marine radio telephone is compulsory for vessels and pleasure boats longer than 20 metres.
-For pleasure crafts up to 20 metres, a portable marine radio telephone (walkie-talkie or handheld) is sufficient in the Netherlands
+A stationary marine radio telephone is compulsory for all vessels longer than 20 metres.

 Operating certificate

-You need to take an exam for these certificates.
-The Dutch Authority for Digital Infrastructure (Rijksinspectie Digitale Infrastructuur) has a list of institutions and schools (in Dutch) where you can take exams.
-If you have passed the exam you can apply for the operating certificate (in Dutch) with the Dutch Authority for Digital Infrastructure.
+You need to take one or several exams for these certificates (in Dutch).
+If you have passed the exam you can apply for the operating certificate (in Dutch) with the Central Office for Motor Vehicle Driver Testing (Centraal Bureau Rijvaardigheidsbewijzen, CBR).

 Foreign certificate

-Did you get your certification abroad (in Dutch), for example the Short Range Cetificate (SRC)?
-Then you must send a copy of the front and back of the (signed) certificate to the Dutch Authority for Digital Infrastructure.
+Did you get your certification abroad, for example the Short Range Certificate (SRC)?
+Then you can register the (signed) certificate with the Dutch Authority for Digital Infrastructure (Rijksinspectie Digitale Infrastructuur, RDI) (in Dutch).
 They will check if your certificate complies with the international requirements.
-Please note that since 1 July 2021 they charge a fee for converting your foreign certificate.
+Since 2024, recognition of your foreign certificate is not necessary to register your certificate with RDI.
+Please note that RDI charges a fee for converting your foreign certificate.

 Use of maritime transmission equipment on a vessel

-If you intend to use maritime transmission equipment on your vessel, you have to notify the Dutch Authority for Digital Infrastructure (in Dutch).
+If you intend to use maritime transmission equipment on your vessel, you have to register your operating certificate with the Dutch Authority for Digital Infrastructure (RDI) (in Dutch).
 Your data will then be entered in the National Frequency Register (in Dutch).
-You can only notify (register) if you have an operating certificate.
-Details on the certificate required for the various equipments can be found in the equipment summary on the (Dutch-language) website of the Dutch Authority for Digital Infrastructure.
+Details on the certificate required for the various equipment can be found in the equipment summary on the (Dutch-language) website of the RDI.

 Connection to the Netherlands